-4.7 Experiment IV: Efficiency and Scalability of the Proposed Algorithms

-The last experiment is to evaluate the efficiency and scalability performance of the two proposed algorithms: $SVM{\rm BMAL}^{\rm SS(QP)}$ and $SVM{\rm BMAL}^{\rm SS(CO)}$.
-To this purpose, we measure the time cost of the two algorithms with respect to different database sizes.
-Fig. 6 shows the results of average time performance of the two proposed algorithms for an active learning round with different database sizes where both the label size and the batch size are fixed to 10.
-Note that we do not count in the SVM training time, but focus on comparing the time used for the batch sampling task.
+4.7 Experiment IV: Efficiency and Scalability of the Proposed Algorithms database sizes.
+Figure 6 shows the results of average time performance of the two proposed algorithms for an active learning round with different database sizes where both the label size and the batch size were fixed to 10.
+Note that we did not count in the SVM training time, but focused on comparing the time used for the batch sampling task.